JuliaB-dotcom/first-web-scraper/README.md

 The purpose of the site is to compare the grocery product prices from different grocery stores in Sweden!

 Functionality:
-* See the comparison of common products.
+* Display the prices of the most common products.
+* (Ambition) search for more products.
-* Search for new products.
+* (Ambition) add new products.

 ## Language